LostArtefacts/TRX/README.md

   etc. (similar to TR2 style).
 - `fix_end_of_level_freeze`: fix game freeze when ending the level with the Action key held.
+- `fix_tihocan_secret_sound`: disable the secret sound incorrectly playing during using the golden key in Tomb of Tihocan.

 ## Decompilation progress